nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/generics/README.md

 ---

-**[BinarySearch]**  Binary search is one of the most popular algorithms.
+**[BinarySearch.java]**  Binary search is one of the most popular algorithms.
 It finds the position of a target value within a sorted array.
 Write a generic static method implementing binary search within a T[], where T is any Comparable type.
 The method returns -1 if the target value is not found.

 Examples: